jihoonkim/MED263/week1/jupyter.md

 ### References
 * CONDA : https://conda.io/docs/user-guide

+### Install ANACONDA
+1. Open a browser and go to [ANACONDA Download](https://www.anaconda.com/download)
+2. Click your own Operating System (Windows/macOS/Linux) to download the installation file
+3. S

 ### Conda
 * Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
 * Conda quickly installs, runs and updates packages and their dependencies.